Golan: Hellenistic and Early Roman periods

 Now named Gaulanitis, the area formed a district all by itself during the early Hellenistic period.
 Once the Seleucid Empire started its gradual collapse, the Golan became a target for Iturean and other Arab tribes.
 At the same time it was enveloped by the regional wars fought by Hasmonean ruler Alexander Jannaeus (r.
-103-76 BCE) and the Nabatean kings Obodas I and Aretas III between ca. 93–80 BCE, leading to the conquest of the Golan by the former.
+103-76 BCE) against the Nabatean kings Obodas I and Aretas III between ca. 93–80 BCE, leading to the conquest of the Golan by Jannaeus.

 In 63 BCE the entire former Seleucid realm was conquered by Roman general Pompey, and the Golan is settled by the Itureans.
-In 23 BCE the Jewish king Herod the Great, a client ruler loyal to Rome, receives the rule over the wider Hauran region and leaves it to his heirs who hold it until the death of Agrippa II at the end of the first century CE.
+In 23 BCE the Jewish king Herod the Great, a client ruler loyal to Rome, receives the rule over the wider Hauran region.
+He leaves it to his heirs, who hold it until the death of Agrippa II at the end of the first century CE.

 The city of Golan was known to Josephus.
-Near Golan, Alexander Jannaeus was ambushed by King Obodas I of the Nabateans.
 It formed the eastern boundary of Galilee and was part of the tetrarchy of Philip.
 It was described by Eusebius in his Onomasticon as a large village that gave its name to the surrounding country.